mojofunk/abuild/README.md

 # Configuration

+The default build root directory name is determined by
+$PLATFORM-$TOOLSET-$HOST_ARCH in order to have separate builds and speed up compilation (useful for platforms without a compiler cache).

+The build directory can be overridden by the PKG_BUILD_ROOT_DIR environment variable in order to allow development in a separate directory (with read-write repositories for instance).
+The package directory within the PKG_BUILD_ROOT_DIR must match the name of the package.

-The build and install directories will be determined by
+The default install directories will be determined by
-$HOST_SYSTEM-$COMPILER-$HOST_ARCH
+$PKG_NAME-$PKG_VERSION-$PKG_RELEASE-$PLATFORM-$TOOLSET-$HOST_ARCH

 e.g

-install/windows-msvc-x86/bin
-install/windows-msvc-x86/lib
-install/windows-msvc-x86/include
-install/windows-msvc-x86/share

-install/windows-msvc-x86_64/bin

-install/windows-mingw-x86/bin
-install/windows-mingw-x86/lib

-install/windows-mingw-x86_64/lib

-install/linux-gcc-x86/bin

-install/linux-clang-x86_64/bin

-install/osx-clang-x86_64/bin
+install/awesome-app-1.0-1-windows-msvc-i686
+install/awesome-app-1.0-1-windows-mingw-x86_64

+install/awesome-app-1.0-1-linux-gcc-x86_64

+install/awesome-app-1.0-2-linux-clang-x86_64

+install/awesome-app-1.0-3-macos-clang-x86_64

 # Installer